-The Advanced Metering Infrastructure (AMI) system is made up of several advanced or more commonly referred to as “smart” components that communicate using wireless and radio frequency technology.
+The Advanced Metering Infrastructure (AMI) system is made up of several advanced components that communicate using wireless and radio frequency technology.
 Inside the meter box, a small radio is connected to the water meter that records and transmits a reading on hourly intervals to a collector.
 These data transmissions last only several milliseconds and are smaller data size than text.
 These network units will be mounted on top of the City’s water tanks and on the site of multiple City-owned property locations.
 The collectors store all the reads and sends batch uploads twice daily to the software accessible at City Hall.

 What is the technology that reads my meter and sends it to the City?
 Is it safe?

-The upgraded meters use wireless radio frequencies, similar to wireless Internet and cable TV, to send and receive information from the City’s Utility and Billing Staff.
+The upgraded meters use wireless radio frequencies, similar to wireless Internet and cable TV, to send and receive information from the City’s Utility and Billing staff.
 The meters and communication system are regulated to meet all Federal Communications Commission (FCC), safety standards and codes.
-There is no personal identifying information captured by the smart point or transmitted by the meter.
+There is no personal identifying information captured or transmitted by the meter.